Nadil4reall/GUI_firewall_for-linux/README.md

  -packet_captureing

- install  python and scapy  before run
+ install  python and scapy and flask  before run